Roslin-Aquaculture/Select-SNPs-to-generate-low-density-panels/README.md

 }
 ```

+## 3. Find the actual positions we want to keep for each chromosome
-## 3. In this step we find the nearest real positions on the map file of the theoritical positions, which we generated in the previous step.
+In this step we find the nearest real positions on the map file of the theoritical positions, which we generated in the previous step.
-(returns the coresponding rows of the nearest neighbor positions instead of the positions)
+(returns the coresponding rows of the nearest neighbor positions instead of the positions).

 ```
 s<- list()